The City (Pidmohylny novel)

 The City («Місто») is an urban novel by Ukrainian writer Valerian Pidmohylny, published in 1928.
 Its first English translation is The City, transl. with introduction by Maxim Tarnawsky.
 Harvard University Press, Harvard Library of Ukrainian Literature, 2025.

-Pidmohylny created the modern novel, which is focused on urban problems and touches upon philosophical questions of being.
+In this novel, Pidmohylny focuses on urban problems and touches upon philosophical questions of being.
 In this novel psyche of the characters is analyzed and the conflict takes place between people with different worldviews.
 Misto is the first urban novel in the Ukrainian literature, with new characters, issues and narrative style.
 At its core, the novel is a philosophical search for harmony in a world where our intellectual side expects rational order, whereas the instinctive natural world follows its own principles.
 The resulting alienation and disorientation reflect the basic principles of existential philosophy, in which Pidmohylnyi is close to his European counterparts of the day.

 History of writing

 In the novel Valerian Pidmohylnyi described the Ukrainian peasant youth, who in the early 1920s went in thousands to the cities to conquer them, pour a fresh peasant blood into them, and liquidate the Ukrainian antagonism between the city and the country.

 The novel was not like a traditional populist prose of the 19th century because the European novel of the 19th – early 20th century guided the author.
 He learned tradition of Romance of Honoré de Balzac, Guy de Maupassant, Anatole France, Jack London, and domestic – Ahatanhel Krymsky, Volodymyr Vynnychenko.